haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Bug Fixes**

 * Fix the pdfEncoding mistyping in the reporting module (Thanks to mchubby)
-* The NumberFormatException throws when user type a valid day duration in task form.
+* The NumberFormatException throws when the user types a valid day duration in task form.
 * [Premium] Not adding the second cache layer to the service classes
 * [Premium] Can not remove favorite flag in Favorite view
 * [Premium] Fix the form layout text